tlively/learn-gfx-hal/book/src/04_triangle_intro.md

 or in other graphics tutorials: Immediate API and Retained API.

-* An immediate API is any API where you call a function with an argument and it does all the work with that argument right then, without sorting the argument data for later.
+* An immediate API is any API where you call a function with an argument and it does all the work with that argument right then, without storing the argument data for later.
 * A retained API is any API where your function calls cause data to be _retained_ by the system.
 Usually you make some calls to set up the situation,